-- When the member is receiving care at a nursing facility, hospital, a long-term care facility, or while incarcerated. - After the Member has been reported deceased. - For services that are duplicative or overlapping.
-The Attendant cannot be reimbursed to perform tasks at the time a Member is concurrently receiving a waiver service in which the provider is required to perform the tasks in conjunction with the service being rendered. - For companionship.
-This is not a covered CDASS service.
+- While you are admitted to a nursing facility, hospital, a long-term care facility, or incarcerated. - Follow the death of a client.

+- That are duplicative or overlapping.
+The Attendant cannot be reimbursed to perform tasks at the time a client is concurrently receiving a waiver service in which the provider is required to perform the tasks in conjunction with the service being rendered. - Companionship is not a covered CDASS service.